OpenVPN/openvpn3-linux/README.md

 to be accessible only by the openpn user - and even that users access is locked-down by default and introspection is not possible without modifying the D-Bus policy.

+Looking at the D-Bus log messages can be also helpful, for example with:

+    $ journalctl --since today -u dbus

 Further tools in the source tree which can be helpful: